Maryam Omar: Kuwait

 Omar also trained for at least three hours daily, and attended umpiring and coaching courses organised by Cricket Kuwait.
 She watched videos of matches at Sharjah Cricket Stadium, and AB de Villiers of South Africa became her hero.
 Her parents, after observing her hard work, were supportive, even though they still do not really understand or relate to the game.

 Secondly, and as Omar herself has put it, "Playing competitive sport is not a traditional role for women in the Middle East."
-Omar says that is not easy for girls from the region to pursue a career in or passion for sport, and that none of her three sisters even plays any sports.
+Omar says that it is not easy for girls from the region to pursue a career in or passion for sport, and that none of her three sisters even play any sports.
 Instead, her sisters conform to social expectations by enjoying cooking, fashion, shopping and socialising with friends at home, and think that sports are for boys.
 "My sisters call me the tomboy", she told The National.
 In that context, Omar's father initially had difficulty in accepting her sporting aspirations, especially as they had the potential to take her away from her family.
 Although he eventually came around, he warned her that she would have to give up the game if it adversely affected her studies, and imposed a strict curfew of 9:00 pm, as in Arab culture it is not acceptable for girls to be out late.
 According to Omar, "It is good to have a strict dad because I have learnt to manage my time and push my limits."

 After leaving school in 2010, Omar studied at the Australian College of Kuwait (ACK) for a Bachelor of Engineering Technology in civil and structural engineering.
 She completed that degree with "straight As" and "a perfect GPA" in 2014, and then worked for two years as a structural engineer in Kuwait.
 At that time, she first saw women playing franchise team cricket, when she happened, while visiting a cricket equipment shop in Kuwait, to see a broadcast of a match in Australia's domestic T20 competition, the WBBL.
 The experience led her to dream about playing for a WBBL team.